JonnyBooker/NSubstituteAutoSubstitute/README.md

     ```

 ## Building
-AutoSubstitute and its supporting tests have been developed using Rider, however it should be compabile with Visual Studio.
-The solution can be found in the root of this repository.
+AutoSubstitute and its supporting tests have been developed using [Rider](https://www.jetbrains.com/rider/), however it should be compabile with Visual Studio.
+The solution file can be found in the root of this repository.

 ## Acknowledgements
 - [NSubstitute](https://nsubstitute.github.io/): A friendly substitute for .NET mocking libraries.
 This framework is built around NSubstitute as a base for testing and wouldn't exist if not for it.